-The fund reduces its principal adverse impacts on sustainability factors defined in Annex I of (EU) 2022/1288.
+The fund reduces and reports its principal adverse impacts on sustainability factors defined in Annex I of (EU) 2022/1288.
 The fund monitors and reports measures related to the indicators and sets goals for the next reference period based on the adverse impacts caused.
+The manager collects real data from investees, and strives to continuously enhance internal practices for greater accuracy and efficiency.

-Indicators related to greenhouse gas emissions are mainly taken into account by i) aligning the fund's activities with the manager's ESG principles, ii) aligning investments with NZAM, and iii) when trading guarantees of origins that the investments produce.
-The manager made efforts to a net zero emission reduction plan that was created for the investment targets to cut their absolute emissions by 2030 to reduce the adverse impacts.
-During the reference period, the fund's scope 1 and market-based scope 2 emissions reached zero.
-Scope 3 emission calculations were updated and more accurate data was used.
+Indicators related to greenhouse gas emissions are mainly taken into account by i) aligning the fund's activities with the manager's ESG principles and ii) aligning investments with NZAM.
 The fund strategy is exclusive and the manager has excluded all investments active in the fossil fuel sector or controversial weapons.
-Therefore, no adverse impacts related to those were caused.